-3.2 Arithmetic coding algorithm
+3.2.
+Arithmetic coding algorithm

 We introduce some basic terms used in arithmetic coding data compression and decompression that will be used in the paper.
 In this paper we treat this data as binary input stream.
-A group of such input bits refer to as a symbol.
+A group of such input bits is referred to as a symbol.
 There are two types of symbol that we consider in this work: byte (8 bits) and nibble (4 bits).

 The arithmetic coding algorithm works sequentially over the input data stream.
-We use fixed precision arithmetic, interval expansion and bit-stuffing [18], [12], [13], [15], [14], [5].
-Main idea is to output each leading bit as soon as it is known, and then to double the length of the current interval so that it reflects only the unknown part of the final interval.
-Witten, Neal, and Cleary [18] add a mechanism for preventing the current interval from shrinking too much when the endpoints are close to the half of the start interval but straddle this half.
-In that case we do not yet know the next output bit, but we do know that whatever it is, the following bit will have the opposite value; we merely keep track of that fact, and expand the current interval symmetrically about the half of the start interval.
+We use fixed precision arithmetic, interval expansion and bit-stuffing [4,15-19].
+The main idea is to output each leading bit as soon as it is known, and then to double the length of the current interval so that it reflects only the unknown part of the final interval.
+Witten, Neal, and Cleary [4] add a mechanism for preventing the current interval from shrinking too much when the endpoints are close to the half of the start interval but straddle this half.
+In that case we do not yet know the next output bit, but we do know that whatever it is, the following bit will have the opposite value; we merely keep track of that fact, and expand the current interval symmetrically by about half of the start interval.
 This procedure may be repeated any number of times, so the current interval size is always longer than the quarter of the start interval.

-In this paper start interval, i.e., [Low, High) is initialized to $[0, 2^{31} - 1)$.
+In this paper the start interval, i.e., [Low, High) is initialized to $[0, 2^{31} - 1)$.
 For each symbol from the input stream two steps will be performed.
 The first one is subdividing of the current interval into subintervals, one for each symbol from the alphabet.
 These subintervals are proportional to the frequency of the symbol.
-The second step is selecting the subinterval regarding to the current symbol from the input stream and setting this interval as the new current interval.
-At last, we will save leading bits to distinguish the new current interval from further intervals which will be result of interval expansion.
+The second step is selecting the subinterval regarding the current symbol from the input stream and setting this interval as the new current interval.
+Finally we will save leading bits to distinguish the new current interval from further intervals which will be result of interval expansion.
 The new subinterval is calculated as follows

-$$raster = \frac{High - Low + 1}{T_f},\tag{3.1}$$
+$$raster = \frac{High - Low + 1}{T_f},$$ (3.1)

-$$High = Low + raster \cdot \left(\sum{i=1}^{s} Fc_i\right) - 1, \qquad (3.2)$$ where raster is a step size of the old subinterval [Low, High) divided by total count of frequencies T_f .
+$$High = Low + raster \cdot \left(\sum{i=1}^{s} Fc_i\right) - 1,$$ where raster is a step size of the old subinterval [Low, High) divided by the total count of frequencies T_f .